Colleyville Heritage Winter Invitational

 - i love good impact turn debates and i think they're often underutilized.

-- i will judge kick absent a theoretical objection. i think condo is good and infinite and am hard pressed to vote on it absent something egregious. i will not flow condo against one-off, since i think defending the squo should always be an option.
+- i will judge kick absent a theoretical objection. i think condo is good and infinite and am hard pressed to vote on it absent something egregious. i will not flow condo against one-off, since i think defending the squo should always be an option. i will not flow condo if the aff is new. i will likely not vote on condo if its answered for more than 5 seconds. i view this argument as a flow check of sorts.

 - I presume negative and i don't think any sort of LD theoretical argumentation will change that. i thinks affs need to defend something.